kamrulislambappy/kamrulislambappy/README.md

 I am a web developer.
 Learning my knowledge and sharing my knowledge with others as much as possible.
 I love solving coding problems and solving real world problems.
 I work strategically, goal-oriented, and always with one end goal in mind. some technologies I enjoy working with include JavaScript as well as PHP.
 In my free time I like to visit nature and visit different places.

-Skills: PHP / JavaScript / SQL / HTML / CSS / Git
+Skills: PHP / Laravel / JavaScript / React JS / mySQL / HTML and CSS

-- 🔭 I’m currently working on Freelancer
+- 🔭 I’m currently working on Freelance Marketplace
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Developer